I1820/mia/README.md

 collect logs and discover and manage your things.

-In I1820 literature you have *things* and *nodes*, things are your actuators and sesnors and *nodes* are any device that can connect to the I1820 server, they only requirment is being able to make MQTT requests.
+In I1820 literature you have *things* and *nodes*, things are your actuators and sensors and *nodes* are any device that can connect to the I1820 server, they only requirement is being able to make MQTT requests.
 An examples of such devices are NodeMCU and RPi.

 ### Why another middleware?